bradchristie/taminations-flutter/assets/c1/prefer.md

 # Prefer

 Used to designate a dancer or dancers different from those specified in the definition.
-Two common uses are: from general lines with men facing on the ends, "Prefer the Head Men, In Roll Circulate".
-From a general line with the men and at least one woman facing the same way, "Prefer the Men, Explode the Line" (i.e., the men step forward and all face and Pull By).
+Two common uses are: from General Lines with men facing on the ends, "Prefer the Head Men, In Roll Circulate".
+From a General Line with the men and at least one woman facing the same way, "Prefer the Men, Explode the Line" (i.e., the men step forward and all face and Pull By).